BY NEIL COPELAND

 Special to The Insider

-Neil Copeland is owner of Seven Lakes Kennels.
+Copeland is the owner of Seven Lakes Kennels